-Hayley is hard working, tactically astute and meticulous in her preparation.
-She is noted for her excellent client care skills and attention to detail.
+Hayley specialises in Crime and Prison Law.
+Hayley is hard working, tactically astute and meticulous in her preparation and is noted for her excellent client care skills and attention to detail.

-Hayley defends in a broad range of cases encompassing; Homicide and Serious Violence, Firearm Offences, Fraud, Perverting the Course of Justice, Serious Sexual Offences and Drug Supply.
-Hayley also advises in Judicial Review proceedings, in particular challenging decisions made by the Crown Prosecution Service, and undertakes Appellate work.
+Hayley defends in a broad range of cases encompassing; Homicide and Serious Violence, Firearm Offences, Fraud, Perverting the Course of Justice, Serious Sexual Offences, Drug Supply and Terrorism.

 A selection of cases of interest are below :-

 R v B, and 14 others:- (“The Stansted 15”) – Chelmsford Crown Court – Ongoing